Elementrat/xplat-hwatu/README.md

 # HWATU
-A powerful, minimalist, self-study educational tool with a focus on clean, fast UX, built with react, redux, nextjs, and Ionic.
+A powerful, minimalist, self-study educational tool built with react, redux, nextjs, and Ionic.

 - Create cards more quickly and easily than quizlet, anki, etc.
 - Organize and browse your content with tags